 Sizing Runs True, Fit Can Be Subjective

 From my experience, the Kask Protone sizing charts run true.
 But that’s the easy and only one side of the story.
 With a head circumference of 54cm, I’m wearing a medium size.
-The Octo Fit back dial allows for finer adjustments and can be move up or down to achieve the perfect fit.
+The Octo Fit back dial allows for finer adjustments and can be moved up or down to achieve the perfect fit.

-For helmets, while size is important, fit is even more important.
+For helmets, while the size is important, fit is even more important.
 Everyone has a slightly different skull shape and this will determine how well the helmet wraps around your skull.

 As for myself, while I have no idea about my skull’s shape, the Kask Protone wraps around both the sides and back of my skull snugly and comfortably.
-For comparison sake, I have similar fit when using Giro and POC helmets.
+For comparison sake, I have a similar fit when using Giro and POC helmets.

 However, my skull shape doesn’t quite agree with the shape of Abus and Oakley helmets.
 The Abus felt tight on the sides while the Oakley leaves a big gap between my skull and the helmet at the back.

 If you look at most bike helmets today, you’ll definitely notice the wording MIPS which means Multi-directional Impact Protection System.
 It’s a safety mechanism built into the helmet to protect against rotational force impacts when the head hits the ground.